Welcome back for another installment of our Miami Hurricanes Class Breakdown.

 Miami holds a commitment from Neptune Beach (FL) Duncan U. Fletcher 4-star Jeremiah Payton.
 At 6’1” 190lbs, Payton has good size and elite playmaking ability on the outside.
 He’s a top 100 player in this class, and was the top target to commit this spring.
 Area recruiter Todd Hartley got another good one from Jacksonville for Miami.

-Miami was able to get Ellenwood (GA) Cedar Grove 5-star Jadon Haselwood on campus for an unofficial visit in May, and again this past weekend for an extended visit for Paradise Camp.
+Miami was able to get Ellenwood (GA) Cedar Grove 5-star Jadon Haselwood on campus for an unofficial visit in May, and again for an extended visit for Paradise Camp in July.
 The nation’s #1 WR is committed to Georgia, so temper your expectations/don’t go over board.

 While he’s still committed to Georgia and shows no signs of wavering on that pledge at this time, Haselwood has shown up multiple times in Coral Gables, the latest time with several family members in tow.
 As of now, it’s safe to say that there is a real interest in Miami from the nation’s top WR prospect.
-Whether that results in further action — and official visit or more — remains to be seen, but by actions and words, it’s clear that Haselwood sees something he likes in the Canes.
-Nothing is imminent here, but the fact that he came down to South Florida for multiple days surrounding Paradise Camp can only be viewed as a good thing as far as Miami is concerned.
+No, a flip isn’t coming this week, but WR coach Ron Dugans is shooting his shot with one of the best players in the country.
+This is what recruiting should be like for Miami: having an elite position group already and then going after elite national players to join the group.

 Early in July, Dumore committed to Penn State and ace Florida-area recruiter JaJuan Seider.
 Miami holds commitments from several of Dunmore’s teammates at Chaminade, and could lean on peer-level recruiting to make up ground here.
 That being said, Miami has a bunch of work to do to get seriously involved here if they want to flip Dunmore from Penn State.